ORWO: ORWO (VEB Film- und Chemiefaserwerk Wolfen)

-After the formation of the Combine VEB Fotochemisches Kombinat Wolfen in 1970 the VEB ORWO Filmfabrik Wolfen became its headquarters.
-Founder members of the new Combine were Fotopapierwerke Dresden, Fotopapierwerke Wernigerode, Gelatinewerke Calbe, Fotochemische Werke Berlin and the Lichtpausenwerk Berlin.
-The now Kombinat also began developing and producing other information recording materials, such as magnetic, video and computer tapes.
+After the formation of the combine VEB Fotochemisches Kombinat Wolfen in 1970, the VEB Filmfabrik Wolfen became its leading factory.
+Factories integrated into the new Fotochemisches Kombinat were VEB Fotopapierwerk Dresden, VEB Fotopapierwerk Wernigerode, VEB Gelatinewerk Calbe, VEB Fotochemische Werke Berlin and the VEB Foto- und Lichtpauspapierwerk Berlin.
+The now Kombinat also began developing and producing other information recording materials, such as magnetic, video, and computer tapes.
+Later VEB Magnetbandfabrik Dessau and VEB Galfütex Schmölln (in 1982 renamed to VEB ORWO-Plast Schmölln) were joined to the Fotochemisches Kombinat Wolfen.

 ORWO-branded 35mm colour slide film became available in the United Kingdom in the 1970s through magazine advertisements for mail order suppliers.
 It was a cheaper alternative to the mainstream brands available at the time.

-ORWO prepared the changeover from AgfaColor to C-41, similar to considerations in the USSR, but had not completed until the end of the GDR, which led to decreasing sales figures in the western countries, where the Kodak C-41 process dominated the market.
+ORWO prepared the changeover from Agfacolor to C-41, similar to considerations in the USSR, but had not completed it by the end of the GDR, which led to decreasing sales figures in western countries, where the Kodak C-41 process dominated the market.

 In 1989, at its peak, a total of 14,500 employees were employed at the Wolfen site, encompassing an area of 165 hectares.
 They produced 40 million square meters of base material, of which 50 percent was processed to raw film.
-There were 2,500 assemblies, producing a total of 200 different film types.
+200 different film stocks were made, converted to over 2500 products.
 The production height of magnetic recording materials was 2 million square meters, and in the chemical fibre sector, around 100,000 tons of various pulp, viscose products and special products were delivered.

 Privatisation and Breakup

 Following German reunification in 1990 the holding company was privatised as ORWO AG with Folienwerk Wolfen GmbH an early spin off.
 The Treuhand liquidated the company in 1994 and film production ceased.
 Attempts were made to revive the company and in 1995, Berlin-based photo merchant Heinrich Mandermann joined ORWO, and on April 1, 1996, ORWO films were put back on the market.
 However, they were no longer produced locally, merely assembled from products from other manufacturers such as Forte and Ilford.
 Due to the owners illness the company was again insolvent in 1997.

-A number of separate successor companies emerged from the remnants of the former industrial behemoth;
+A number of separate successor companies emerged from the remnants of the former industrial behemoth, all suppliers to the optical, electrical and film industries: